Rynaro/postmon-clj/README.md

 #### Exceptions

-In case your query does not return nothing from Postmon services, you will get a custom exception from slingshot!
+In case your query does return nothing from Postmon services, you will get a custom exception from slingshot!
 There is the exception for handling.

 ```clj
 {:type :postmon.request/nothing-returned :message "nothing returned from postmon"}